Skip to main content

 • Create opportunities for sharing a university-wide collective voice

-Members are welcome to request access to the Microsoft Teams page to keep up-to-date with the latest news and request subscription to the Network mailing list.
-More information, like details for the first Network meeting, can be found on the following announcement page.
+Members are welcome to request access to the Microsoft Teams page to keep up-to-date with the latest news and request subscription to the network mailing list.

 No Kidding Network and Support Group